captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (Beat.)
 ---
 ## SHARON:
-I guess what I'm asldng is,
+I guess what I'm asking is,
 Are you doing something illegal?
 ---
 ## ROBYN:
 Right now?
 ---
 ## SHARON:
-Or like...recently.
+Or like. ..recently.
 Or...ongoingly.
 Or like...were you?
 (A beat.)
 ---
 ## ROBYN:
 Yes.
-Yes I was, ---
+Yes I was, Sharon.
-## SHARON:

 ---
 ## SHARON:
 Oh!
-(A beat.)
+(A beat.)OCC
 What was it?
 ---
 ## ROBYN:
 If you ask me that
 and I tell you
 it makes you an accomplice
-So.
+so.
 (Beat.)
 ---
 ## SHARON:
 (Trying the word out.)
 An accomplice.
 (Beat.)
+OrnCrOCCOOnOnC)fl
+ 53
 What did you do?
 ---
 ## ROBYN:
----
-## SHARON:
+Sharon.
 ---
 ## SHARON:
 Yeah?
 ---
 ## ROBYN:
 I'm going to go outside and have a cigarette.
 And you think about whether or not you want me to answer that.
 And when I come back, you can ask it again.
 Or
 we can finish dinner